ctfdavis/use-next-query-params/README.md

 ### Without Provider

-You can also use the `useNextQueryParams` hook directly by passing the adapter as a parameter:
+You can also use the `useNextQueryParams` hook without a provider by passing the adapter as a parameter:

 ```tsx
 // pages/example.tsx